TeachersFirst's Dinosaur Resources

 Grades7 to 12

-In the ClassroomUse this activity as a learning center or station during a unit on cladistics.
+In the ClassroomUse this activity as a learning center or station during a unit on cladistics or evolution.
 Save this site as a favorite on classroom computers and have students complete the activity in pairs or cooperative learning groups.
 This would be a great activity during a Biology class.
-As an extension, students can summarize what they learned in an flow chart or graphic organizer.
-Have students use a site such as Befuddler, (reviewed here).
+As an extension, students can summarize what they learned in an flow chart or graphic organizer such as Holt Interactive Graphic Organizers, reviewed here.

 Grades4 to 12